StefanH/ruby-memory-analyzer/README.md

     get 'test/dump_heap', to: 'test#dump_heap'

-## Analyzing with this thing
+## Analyzing heap dump(s)

 * Differ shows differences (leaked objects) between 2 heap dumps
-* Analyze allows you to look at a heap dump in detail.
+* Analyze allows you to look at a heap dump in more detail.
 Look for objects that are not in the first couple of generations, but also not in the last.
 Example generation_count_report:

 ````
 1 233